Critical Behavior of Topological Kondo Insulators: Topological phase transition in a Kondo insulator Topological phase transition in A Kondo insulator

-Using Eq.~\ref{eq:heff}, we can calculate the free-energy contributions in the low-$k$ limit.
-As the gap closes around the $\Gamma$ point at $\bar{\lambda}=\bar{\lambda_c}$, these are the relevant contributions for the thermodynamic behavior.
-The low-$k$ free energy scales with $(\bar{\lambda}-\bar{\lambda}_c)^4$, and since $\bar{\lambda}$ scales linearly with $V$, this indicates a fourth-order bulk phase transition (see Sup.~Mat. for details).
-The fourth-order value for the transition indeed agrees with the universality unveiled previously for other topological models, where the bulk topological phase transition was of order $d+1$, with $d$ the dimensionality of the model \cite{kempkes2016universalities}.
+where $G_1$ and $G_2$ are smooth functions near the phase transition and $\Lambda$ is the cutoff enforcing the small-$k$ approximation.
+By solving the mean-field Eqs.~(\ref{eq:bequation}) and (\ref{eq:lequation}) numerically, we find that $\bar{\lambda}$ scales linearly with $V$ near the phase transition (see Fig.~\ref{fig:lambda}, where the red dots denote the numerical solution and the blue line is a linear fit to the numerical data).
+According to the Ehrenfest classification, the order of the phase transition is determined by the derivative of the free energy that exhibits a discontinuity or a divergence.
+Thus, since $\delta_{\bar{\lambda}}$ is zero at the critical point, we expect a fourth-order bulk phase transition for this system.
+The fourth-order value for the transition indeed agrees with the universality for other topological models unveiled previously, where the bulk topological phase transition was of order $d+1$, with $d$ the dimensionality of the model. \cite{kempkes2016universalities}